CloudChaoszero/CloudChaoszero.github.io/_pages/career-tips/job-search-tips-resume.md

 > “Led multiple teams and shifts for effectively coordinating to serve 300+ customers per workday.”

-In that re-write, I ddi something else  I provided an estimate of 300+ customers being served.
-Why?
+In that re-write, I added another effective idea.
+I provided an estimate of 300+ customers being served.

+> Why?

  This allows to provide some "magnitude" with the direction you're trying to lead in. that is, we are trying to show our vector of success in the listed responsibilty.

 > Note: Don't smudge numbers; be as close to honest you can be.
 Also, if the metric isn't that ideal to pitch, don't bother embedding it.

-## 4. Misc
+## 4. Other helpful tips

-* Keep it (Reverse) Chronological
+* Keep History in Reverse (Most Recent) Order
 * Carefully Stand Out
-* No Relevant Experience?
-No Worries!
+    * If you flex too hard, it may come off as being an imposter
 * Show—Don’t Tell—Your Soft Skills
 * No specific addresses
 * Optional Summary
 * organization matters
     * Education before work history can have impact
+* No Relevant Experience?
+No Worries!
+    * There is always opportunity to grow into the existing or other career paths <3

 ## 5. Formatting